 The University of Minnesota medical laboratory sciences program established academic affiliations with Minnesota State University, Mankato and St. Cloud State University to enable students to complete their professional year of courses through the University of Minnesota Medical Laboratory Sciences (MLS) program.
-Each year, between five and ten students from these Minnesota State schools complete the NAACLS-accredited U of M MLS program, but receive their degree from their Minnesota State home school.
+Each year, between five and ten students from these Minnesota State schools complete the NAACLS-accredited University of Minnesota MLS program, but receive their degree from their Minnesota State home school.
 MLS faculty and staff have developed transfer guides that Minnesota State institutions use to assist students as they prepare for the MLS program and application process.
-For more information, see alliedhealth.umn.edu/medical-laboratory-sciences-mls/prospective students/planning-guides.